gianlucarusso/academic-kickstart/content/authors/admin/_index.md

 # Organizations/Affiliations
 organizations:
-- name: "Autonoma University of Barcelona and Barcelona School of Economics"
+- name: "Barcelona School of Economics"
   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: I am a Postdoc at Autonoma University of Barcelona and the Barcelona School of Economics.
-I work on Political Economy, Economic History and Development Economics
+bio: I am a Postdoc at the Barcelona School of Economics.
+I work on Political Economy, Development Economics and Economic History

 interests:
 - Political Economy
+- Development Economics
 - Economic History
-- Development Economics

 education:
   courses: